Vanderburgh County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

-County Council: The county council is the fiscal branch of the county government that has the legislative responsibilities for the spending and revenue collection in the county.
+County council: The county council is the fiscal branch of the county government that has the legislative responsibilities for the spending and revenue collection in the county.
 Four representatives are elected from county districts and three are elected at-large by the entire county.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

-Board of Commissioners: The executive body of the county is made of a board of commissioners.
+Board of commissioners: The executive body of the county is made of a board of commissioners.
 The commissioners are elected county-wide but must live within the district of the seat they hold, in staggered terms, and each serves a four-year term.
 One of the commissioners, typically the most senior, serves as president.
 The commissioners are charged with executing the acts legislated by the council, collecting revenue, and managing the day-to-day functions of the county government.

 Court: The county has eight state trial courts of original jurisdiction.
 One circuit court and seven superior courts.
 The judges offices are non-partisan with terms of six years.
 A judge must be a member of the Indiana Bar Association.
 The judges are assisted by magistrates that are appointed. circuit court.

-County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
+County officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

 Vanderburgh County is generally a Republican-leaning swing county in presidential elections.
-Only two Democratic candidates - George McGovern in 1972 and Hillary Clinton in 2016 - have failed to won 40 percent of the county's vote since 1928.
+Only two Democratic candidates - George McGovern in 1972 and Hillary Clinton in 2016 - have failed to win 40 percent of the county's vote since 1928.
 The city of Evansville itself is a swing city; it voted for Donald Trump in 2016 by 4 points, and four years later for Joe Biden, also by 4 points.
 In 2020, former Evansville mayor Jonathan Weinzapfel (a Democrat) carried the county in his bid for the office of Attorney General but lost statewide.

 The county is located in the 8th congressional district, which was notoriously dubbed "The Bloody Eighth" because of its tendency to oust incumbents from both parties - since 1933, no Congressman has represented the district longer than 12 years in a row.